ROSENFELD IMAGES LTD / SCIENCE PHOTO LIBRARY ROSENFELD IMAGES LTD / SCIENCE PHOTO LIBRARY

 Micropropagation.
-Pelargonium plant, Pelargonium sp., being grown in a test tube from a tissue culture.
+Pelargonium plant, Pelargonium sp., being grown in a sealed jar from a tissue culture.
 The layer of jelly in the bottom of the test tube is a sterile soil-substitute containing the nutrients needed by the growing plant.
 This plant is a clone grown from a tiny fragment or single cell of a "parent" plant in a process called micropropagation.
 Carefully controlled conditions cause the fragment to develop into an embryo which then produces roots and shoots like a normal seedling.
 The technique allows mass agri- cultural production of genetically identical plants and is an effective way of propagating any genes introduced into the parent plant.

 Model release not required.
 Property release not required.